nodejs/node/doc/api/fs.md

 Synchronous version of [`fs.access()`][].
 This throws if any accessibility checks fail, and does nothing otherwise.

+## fs.accessibleSync(path[, mode])

+Returns false if any accessibility checks fail, and returns true otherwise.
+This version is faster and more convenient to use than [`fs.accessSync()`][] if you don't need to know why the file is not accessible.

 ## fs.appendFile(file, data[, options], callback)
 <!-- YAML
 added: v0.6.7